-The Community Bots provides training in STEM-robotics for middle school girls in underserved communities.
+The Community Bots provides training in STEM-robotics for middle school girls in underserved communities in New York City and around the world.
 We recognize that the ideal time to expose girls to the field of STEM-robotics is during their impressionable middle school years.

 We continue to support our partnering programs so that the curriculum and resources are sustainable.
 Once our partnering programs successfully replicate the curriculum on their own over a two-year period, we provide them with updated robotics equipment together with ongoing support and training.